Something Good (Richard Rodgers song): Themes

 The song is a confession of love between Maria Kutschera and Captain Georg von Trapp.
 It appears in the film shortly after Maria returns to the house and after the Captain and Baroness Schräder have their falling out.
 A 2004 article of American Music said that the song could be interpreted on two levels.
 The magazine asserted that on a literal level, it is a song about redemption between Maria's past (and the real woman's difficult childhood and suspicion of the Church) contrasted with the Captain's "loving response to her."
 However, the article continued that the song covertly provides a "rationale for America's response to Salzburg" in the wake of Nazism—that Europe essentially had a good heart.

 Legacy

-As with the film, the song is used in The Sound of Music Live! in 2013 as a confession of love between Maria and the Captain shortly after the falling out between the Captain and Baroness Schräder.
+As with the film, the song is used in 2013 production of The Sound of Music Live! as a confession of love between Maria (played by Carrie Underwood) and the Captain (played by Stephen Moyer) shortly after the falling out between the Captain and Baroness Schräder.
 It comes right after the musical number with the Captain, Baroness Schräder and Max Detweiler, "No Way to Stop It", in the broadcast.
 In a review of the production, Entertainment Weekly considered the song "boring" stating "This snoozefest is the musical representation of why some people say they can’t sit through Sound of Music, and that the song "is actually, well, bad."
+Prior to the production's live broadcast, Underwood and Moyer would record a studio recording for the production's soundtrack.

 The song was used by Elaine Stritch to close Elaine Stritch at Liberty, her one-woman, Tony Award-winning 2002 Broadway show.